Finite Sample Analysis Of Dynamic Regression Parameter Learning: Overview of the approach

 for the bounds (\ref{eq:corr_est_bound_sigma}), (\ref{eq:corr_est_bound_eta}) to be stable.
 Note that since both $\normophs{R'}^2$ and $\normophs{R}^2$ are computed in Algorithm \ref{alg:ve}, the condition (\ref{eq:stable_bounds_desired_cond}) can simply be verified before the estimators $\widehat{\sigma^2}, \widehat{\eta^2}$ are returned.

 It is worth emphasizing that for simple choices of $p$, say $p=\frac{1}{4}T$, the condition (\ref{eq:stable_bounds_desired_cond}) does hold in practice.
 Note that, for any $p$, we can have $\frac{\normophs{R'}^2/p}{\normophs{R}^2/T} = 1$ only if the spectrum of $R$ is \emph{constant}.
 Thus (\ref{eq:stable_bounds_desired_cond}) amounts to stating that the spectrum of $R$ exhibits some decay.
 As we show in experiments below, the spectrum (squared) of $R$, for $u_t$ derived from daily temperature features, or for random Gaussian $u_t$, indeed decays.
 See Section \ref{sec:experiments}, Figures \ref{fig:electric_spectrum} and \ref{fig:spec_T500}.
 In particular, in both cases (\ref{eq:stable_bounds_desired_cond}) holds with $const > 1$.
+Additional bounds on the quantity $\Brack{1- \frac{p\normophs{R}^2}{T\normophs{R'}^2}}^{-1}$ under various assumptions on the sequence $u_t$ are given in Section \ref{sec:gap_analysis} of the Supplementary Material.